 You push out the baby.

-The Second stage is where your baby pushes the baby about as far as it can — which is when you will engage with pushing.
+The Second stage is where your uterus pushes the baby about as far as it can — which is when you will engage with pushing.

 You uterus has done the vast majority of the work up until this point.
 But, your contractions alone won’t be enough to get the baby out (at least in most cases).